voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 Create Loyalty Campaign

-Creates a batch of loyalty cards aggregated in a single loyalty campaign.
+Creates a batch of [loyalty cards](/api-reference/loyalties/get-member) aggregated in a single loyalty campaign.
 It also allows you to define a custom codes pattern.    📘 Global uniqueness  All codes are unique across the whole project.
-Voucherify wont allow to generate the same codes in any of your campaigns.  🚧 Asyncronous action!
+Voucherify wont allow to generate the same codes in any of your campaigns.  🚧 Asynchronous action!
 This is an asynchronous action, you cant read or modify a newly created campaign until the code generation is completed.
-See creation_status field in the loyalty campaign object description.
+See creation_status field in the [loyalty campaign object](/api-reference/loyalties/loyalty-campaign-object) description.

 ### Examples